CLICK HERE to watch our video

 Lindsey Lovell - Marketing Specialist

-Lindsey Lovell works as the Web Producer for Bonnier Motorcycle Group where she has managed the online properties and content for Dirt Rider Magazine over the last 10 years.
-She frequents off-road motorcycle races, has raced the National Hare & Hound series and loves to be on the trails when she's not working.
-Kurt was an true inspiration to Lindsey in his racing accomplishments and how he treated others, even if he was just asking for a simple press release to be posted he was always one of the most appreciative, humble and kind racers.
+Lindsey Lovell is the former Web Producer for Bonnier Motorcycle Group where she managed the online properties and content for Dirt Rider Magazine for 10 years.
+She now works as the Content Manager for the U.S. Motorcycle Coaching Association (USMCA).
+Lindsey frequents off-road motorcycle races, has raced the National Hare & Hound series and loves to be on the trails when she's not working.
+Kurt was a true inspiration to Lindsey in his racing accomplishments and how he treated others, even if he was just asking for a simple press release to be posted he was always one of the most appreciative, humble and kind racers.